"SPECIAL AWARD FROM OUR SPONSORS" pop-up scam removal instructions

-"SPECIAL AWARD FROM OUR SPONSORS" is a scam spread by deceptive websites.
-It operates by tricking visitors into making a financial transaction and revealing their personal details to the cyber criminals behind the scam, by claiming that they have won a large monetary prize.
-Few users access such sites intentionally, most get redirected by intrusive advertisements or by PUAs (Potentially Unwanted Applications), already present within the system.
-Users should note that unwanted apps do not need express user permission to infiltrate devices.
+"SPECIAL AWARD TO OUR SPONSORS" is a scam proliferated by deceptive websites.
+It operates by tricking visitors into making a financial transaction and revealing their personal details to the cyber criminals behind the scam.
+The scam claims that users have won a large monetary prize.
+Few users access these sites intentionally - most are redirected by intrusive advertisements or Potentially Unwanted Applications (PUAs) already present within the system.
+Note that unwanted apps do not need express user permission to infiltrate devices.

-The first thing visitors see when they enter a deceptive website running this scam is a pop-up window.
-The message therein claims that they have won a "big money prize".
+When visitors enter a deceptive website running this scam, they first see a pop-up window.
+The message within it claims that they have won a "big money prize".
 After "continue" is clicked, the page displayed congratulates users and states that they have been selected to receive a special award.
-This supposed prize is from unspecified sponsors and can be as large as fifty thousand (presumably, US dollars).
-Users are told to click one of the three identical images of a treasure chest, in order to find out what they have won.
-Doing so, leads users to a page informing them of their winnings.
-It also states that they only have five minutes to receive said prize.
-Once the "OK" button is pressed, the webpage pretends to connect users to an available operator.
-Then a fake one-way chat is displayed, wherein a nonexistent operator congratulates them and writes that consent needs to be given, prior to the sum being transferred.
-Following this, the "operator" prepares all the necessary information and asks users to click "go to fill out details for withdrawal".
-This button shows users yet another page, this one requests them to select whether they want their winnings to be transferred to a bank card or an electronic wallet (beside each there are legitimate banking services listed).
-The card/wallet number has to be provided as well, then users can click the "withdraw win" button.
-However, the scam proclaims that there has been an error and the bank could not identify the recipient.
-It alleges that according to current legislation, money transfers exceeding a certain sum can only be done after complete identification.
-Therefore, users are informed that they must make an identification payment (which supposedly will be returned to them) and only then their prize will be transferred to their account of choice.
-This fee consists of twenty-nine dollars and consenting to it, redirects users to a different site.
-Through it users can make the "payment".
-However after complying with these instructions, they do not receive any monetary winnings and instead suffer a financial loss - the identification fee is not returned.
-"SPECIAL AWARD FROM OUR SPONSORS" and other webpages claiming that visitors have won ludicrous prizes are schemes that must not be trusted.
-Such scams are designed to generate revenue at users' expense and can lead to severe privacy issues as well.
+This 'prize' is from unspecified sponsors and can be as large as fifty thousand (presumably, US dollars).
+Users are instructed to click one of three identical images of a treasure chest to find out what they have won.
+Doing so leads to a page informing them of their winnings.
+It also states that they only have five minutes to receive the prize.
+Once the "OK" button is clicked, the web page claims to connect users to an available operator.
+A fake one-way chat is then displayed, wherein a nonexistent operator congratulates them and states that consent needs to be given, prior to the sum being transferred.
+Following this, the "operator" prepares all necessary information and asks users to click "go to fill out details for withdrawal".
+This button shows users yet another page - this one asks them to select whether they wish their winnings to be transferred to a bank card or an electronic wallet (beside each, legitimate bank services are listed).
+The card/wallet number must also be provided, and then users can click the "withdraw win" button.
+The scam then goes on to claim that there has been an error and the bank could not identify the recipient.
+It alleges that, according to current legislation, money transfers exceeding a certain sum can only be done after identification.
+Therefore, users are informed that they must make an 'identification payment' and only then can their prize be transferred to an account of their choice.
+This fee consists of twenty-nine dollars, and giving consent to this redirects them to a different site.
+Through it, users can make the "payment", however after complying with these instructions, they do not receive any winnings and, instead, suffer financial loss - the identification fee is not returned.
+"SPECIAL AWARD TO OUR SPONSORS" and other web pages claiming that visitors have won substantial prizes are bogus schemes that must not be trusted.
+These scams generate revenue at users' expense and can also lead to serious privacy issues.

 As mentioned, PUAs can generate redirects to various deceptive/scam pages and other untrustworthy/malicious websites.
-Unwanted applications also have other abilities, geared towards generating profit for their developers.
-Some of these apps can run intrusive advertisement campaigns, i.e. deliver undesirable and harmful ads.
-Others can modify browsers in order to promote fake search engines.
-It is not uncommon for PUAs of all types to also have data tracking abilities, which they employ to monitors users' browsing activity (browsing and search engine histories) and collect their personal information (IP addresses, geolocations and personal details).
+Unwanted applications also have other capabilities geared towards generating profit for their developers.
+Some of these apps can run intrusive advertisement campaigns.
+I.e., deliver unwanted and harmful ads.
+Others can modify browsers to promote fake search engines.
+PUAs of all types commonly have data tracking capabilities, which they employ to monitors users' browsing activity (browsing and search engine histories) and collect their personal information (IP addresses, geolocations and other details).
 This private data can then be shared with third parties (potentially, cyber criminals) and end up being used for nefarious purposes.
-To summarize, PUAs can not only cause browser and system infiltrations/infections, but lead to financial losses, serious privacy issues and even identify theft.
-To ensure device and user safety - all dubious applications and/or browser extensions/plug-ins must be removed without delay.
+To summarize, PUAs can cause browser and system infiltration/infections, and lead to financial loss, serious privacy issues, and even identify theft.
+To ensure device and user safety, remove all dubious applications and/or browser extensions/plug-ins without delay.

 |Name||possible malware infections|